advythr/grassland-phenology-project/README.md

 ## How to run the code

 This code was developed in the Earth Analytics Development Environment which can be installed using the instructions found at this GitHub repository: https://github.com/earthlab/earth-analytics-python-env (DOI: 10.5281/zenodo.1311239).
-The notebook file requires Jupyter Lab to run.
+The notebook file requires Jupyter Notebook to run.

 There is only one notebook file for this project and cells must be run in order.